colehurwitz/ERSS/README.md

 ### Future Work

-More probes will be implemented (Neuroseeker, H-Series, tetrodes,  etc.) along with more brain regions (BlueBrain neocortical volume, hippocampus, thalamus, etc.) and more animals (mouse).
+We will implement more probe types (Neuroseeker, H-Series, tetrodes,  etc.) along with more brain regions (BlueBrain neocortical volume, hippocampus, thalamus, etc.) and animals (mouse).

 ### Papers Referenced